tcarland/scala-parseopts/README.md

   $@
 ```

+## Code

-The code for performing the parsing is relatively straight-forward and consists
+The code for performing the parsing is relatively straight-forward
-primarily of the following scala function:
+and consists primarily of the following scala function:

 ```
 object ParseOpts {